 Companies use SEO to boost their website’s organic traffic.
-The goal of search engine optimisation is bringing a site to the top of a search engine’s results.
-Businesses use SEO to maximise organic site traffic and, thus, business.
+The goal of search engine optimization is bringing a site to the top of a search engine’s results.
+Businesses use SEO to maximize organic site traffic and, thus, business.

-Most search engines are concerned with the user experience and are constantly optimising their algorithms to understand the relationship between user intent, and the keywords users choose.
+Most search engines are concerned with the user experience and are constantly optimizing their algorithms to understand the relationship between user intent, and the keywords users choose.

 After driving traffic to your website, you need to convert viewers into qualified leads.
 You need to get the potential lead’s information so that you can contact them and get their business.
 To get this info, you will need to direct your traffic to a lead-generating landing page.

-Every lead-generating landing page should focus on the following elements:
+Every financial service lead-generation landing page should focus on the following elements: